PriyaGupta1996/NamasteyReact/Assignments/assign1.md

 ## What is CDN ?
 Why do we use it ?

 - Content Delivery Network.
 They are the network of servers which are strategically placed at different geographical locations.
-The purpose of CDN is to deliver the content like images, files, scripts, stylesheet quicly and more effectively.
+The purpose of CDN is to deliver the content like images, files, scripts, stylesheet quickly and more effectively.
 - When the end user requests for the the content, the request is routed to the nearest CDN server instead of website's origin.This proximity helps to reduce latency and improves overall performance.

 ## Why is React known as React ?